jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 As you can see, we still have an issue here: if the user again enters invalid input, we have no way to prompt them a second time for a valid number!

-We'll see how to deal with this later in the chapter.
+We'll see how to deal with that later in the chapter.

 ## Switch Statements